Brain injury: Poisoning

 The brain regions in red and yellow are lower in volume in people who were exposed to high amounts of lead during childhood than in people who were not.

 Exposure to toxic substances can result in brain injury and stunted neurological development in children.
 Mercury, for instance, is a common element in manufacturing processes but is detrimental to human health, particularly neurological health.
 When mercury deposits in the central nervous system it atrophies the cerebellum, the postcentral gyri and the calcarine sulcus of the brain.
 Children who were exposed to high doses of methylmercury, a highly toxic form of mercury, or whose mothers were exposed while pregnant with them, are significantly likelier than the general population to have intellectual disabilities, cerebral palsy, developmental delays and epilepsy.

 Lead, a metal ubiquitous in gasoline and household paints in the United States until it was banned from gasoline in 1972 and paint in 1978, causes neurological sequelae in both low-dose chronic exposures and sudden higher-dose exposures.
 Lead binds to various proteins throughout the human body; this interferes with the synaptic pruning process that children undergo and leads to cognitive and behavioural impairments.
-In extreme doses, lead can disrupt calcium receptors, break down cell membrane components and render the blood-brain barrier more permeable; lead encephalopathy results, which manifests as cerebral edema, seizures, coma and death.
+In extreme doses, lead can disrupt calcium receptors, break down cell membrane components and render the blood–brain barrier more permeable; lead encephalopathy results, which manifests as cerebral edema, seizures, coma and death.

 Diagnosis

 The Glasgow Coma Scale (GCS) is the most widely used scoring system to assess the severity of a brain injury.
-The scale is based on three traits: whether the person can open his or her eyes, whether he or she can speak coherently and whether he or she can follow a command to move.
+The scale is based on three traits: whether the person can open their eyes, whether they can speak coherently and whether they can follow a command to move.
 Eye opening is worth 4 points, speech is worth 5 and motor ability is worth 6.
 Severe brain injuries score 3–8, moderate brain injuries score 9–12 and mild brain injuries score 13–15.

 There are several imaging techniques that can aid in diagnosing and assessing the extent of brain damage, such as computed tomography (CT) scan, magnetic resonance imaging (MRI), diffusion tensor imaging (DTI), magnetic resonance spectroscopy (MRS), positron emission tomography (PET), and single-photon emission tomography (SPECT).
 CT scans and MRI are the two widely used techniques and are the most effective.
 CT scans can show brain haemorrhages, fractures of the skull and fluid buildup in the brain that will lead to increased cranial pressure.

 MRI scans are better at detecting smaller injuries, injuries inside of the brain, diffuse axonal injuries, injuries to the brainstem, injuries to the posterior fossa and injuries to the subtemporal and subfrontal regions.
 However, patients with pacemakers, metallic implants or other metal within their bodies cannot undergo MRI scans.
 Typically the other imaging techniques are not used in clinical settings because they are costly and not as widely available.